Jsiewierski11/Twitter_Analysis/README.md

     - Hard Clustering

 # EDA
+To get a general feel of the data that I was looking at I needed to do some initial EDA to see if I had a balanced dataset and what the word counts looked like for all tweets in the dataset.

 ## Notes about the data
 ![picture of the dataframe of the csv file](media/twitter_df.png)
 - 5113 total documents